PaulskPt/My_Circuit_Python_Projects/Boards/raspberrypi/Raspberry Pi Pico/TR Cowbell/v1.2_mods_by_PaulskPt/README_buttons_and_controls.md

 #       The following six actions will be performed:
 #       --- 1) if file 'saved_loops.bak' exists, this file will be deleted (os.remove);
 #       --- 2) The file 'saved_loops.json' will be renamed to: 'saved_loops.bak';
-#       --- 3) if exists an empty notes list (all sixteen notes value 0) in state.staved_loops.
-This empty set will be copied to memory and deleted from state.saved_loops;
+#       --- 3) if exists an empty notes list (all sixteen notes value 0) in state.staved_loops, this empty set will be copied to memory and deleted from state.saved_loops;
 #       --- 4) The current note set (loop) (state.notes_lst) will be added to state.saved_loops;
 #       --- 5) if exists a 'zero notes set', it will be added to the end of state.saved_loops.
 #       ---    if no 'zero notes set' exists, a 'zero notes set' will be created.
 This set will be added to state.saved_loops.